areveur51/OCRSenseiWeb/replit.md

   - Backend API supports both reordering (sortOrder swap) and parent changing (parentId update)
   - Toast notifications for success/error feedback with descriptive messages
   - Added sortOrder field to directories schema
-- ✅ **Image Pagination**: Added pagination controls for image listings
-  - Page size selector with options for 25, 50, or 100 images per page (default: 25)
-  - Previous/Next navigation buttons with proper disabled states
-  - Shows "Showing X-Y of Z images" with current page and total pages
-  - Automatically resets to page 1 when switching directories or changing page size
-  - Backend returns paginated response with total count and page information
 - ✅ **Image Reprocessing**: Added ability to reprocess already-processed images
   - Reprocess button available on all image detail pages for both processed and unprocessed images
   - Visual feedback with "Queueing..." state and disabled button during API request